 The reaction, no surprise, was one of furor…by voters.

-Stephen A. Smith, ESPN’s resident loud-mouthed “hot take” troll, spent nearly 13 minutes calling Kaepernick a ‘hypocrite”, because he did not vote.
+Stephen A. Smith, ESPN’s resident loud-mouthed “hot take” troll, spent 15 minutes calling Kaepernick a ‘hypocrite”, because he did not vote.
 Ironically, Kaepernick is on the forefront of speaking about the escalating and long-running issue of race and police brutality.

 That is when it struck me.
 Here is a dude who felt compelled to take a knee to protest and elicit conversation about the current treatment of African-Americans in this country, and the people who supported him are admonish him for not voting.

 Several days later, Tampa Bay Buccaneers tight end Mike Evans sat down during the national anthem to protest the election of Trump.
 When asked if he voted, Evans said no, citing that he is not a political person.
 On the following day, he apologized for sitting down and offered to find another way to address the situation.